Table of Contents

 6. The next box, however, is labelled Website URL.
 Here, you’ll want to make sure you are entering your Custom Domain.
 If you want things to track properly, using the custom domain name is best.

 7. After that, we have Industry Category.
 This is a drop-down list.
 Because you’re an Artist, or Photographer or Print Studio, you want to make sure you select the option labelled Arts and Entertainment.

 8. Reporting Time Zone follows the section labelled Industry Category.
 Here we have two items.
 The first is the country selection.
 The country you are in will likely dictate what you should choose here.
 Because our office is located in the United States, I will be setting this option to match.

 9. After that, there’s a section for your Time Zone.
 It’s important to select the appropriate time zone for your site so you will be able to track information that comes through the analytics without having to do a time conversion every time.
 I will be setting this to Chicago time to match up with the time at the Art Storefronts offices.

-11. Once you’ve filled everything out on this page, be sure you click on the button labeled Get Tracking ID as this will generate the Tracking ID you are going to need for your Art Storefronts website.
+10. Once you’ve filled everything out on this page, be sure you click on the button labelled Create as this will generate the Tracking ID you are going to need for your Art Storefronts website.

-12. Next, a new window will pop up and it’s going to have the Google Analytics Terms of Service and Google Measurement Controller-Controller Data Protection Terms in it.
+11. Next, a new window will pop up and it’s going to have the Google Analytics Terms of Service and Google Measurement Controller-Controller Data Protection Terms in it.
 We suggest reading over this information.
-Once you’ve done this, click on the option labeled I Accept.
+Once you’ve done this, click on the option labelled I Accept.

 How to transfer an existing Google Analytics installation to the new integration system